Morecambe Bay: History

-The bay is notorious for its quicksand and fast moving tides.
-On the night of 5 February 2004, at least 21 Chinese illegal immigrant cockle pickers drowned after being cut off by the tides.
+The dangers presented by the bay were demonstrated in the 2004 Morecambe Bay cockling disaster when 23 illegal immigrants from China were drowned by an incoming tide, after being cut off while harvesting cockles.
+Criminal prosecution of the gangmaster and his associates for manslaughter and aiding immigration offences resulted in terms of imprisonment.
+These events were covered in a drama film and a non-fiction documentary.
+The incident has had a lasting effect on the community and estuary harvesting regulations.

 Morecambe Bay is also home to several of the UK's offshore wind farms: West of Duddon Sands, Burbo Bank, Walney, Barrow, and Ormonde.

 Population

 Around 320,000 people live along the coastline of Morecambe Bay, with the largest town being Barrow-in-Furness to the west.
 Morecambe was once a popular seaside holiday destination, whilst Barrow still relies on the seas for a large percentage of its economy in ship and submarine construction.